ahnafbinazad/Reflect/ReadMe.md

    - Open the Reflect project in Android Studio.
    - Connect your Android device to your development machine.
    - Select your device from the list of available devices.
+   - Or start your virtual device on Android Studio.
    - Run the Gradle build by clicking the "Run" button in Android Studio.

 By following these steps, you should be able to successfully run Reflect on your Android device, allowing you to explore its features and contribute to your mental well-being.